FrostyOS-dev/FrostyOS-old/README.md

 - gmp
 - libmpc
 - mpfr
-- binutils version 2 or higher (only for binutils and nasm builds)
+- binutils version 2 or higher (only for binutils builds)

 #### mkgpt build